-The status of 3.8 million EEA nationals living in the UK and UK nationals living in Europe will change, as will the rights of UK nationals to travel, live and work freely across the EU.
+The status of EEA nationals living in the UK and UK nationals living in Europe has changed, as have the rights of UK nationals to travel, live and work freely across the EU.

 We have dedicated teams who can help you retain, attract and develop the people and skills you will need.

 Our employment experts are available to answer your questions.